 Now is your chance to become a Green Force volunteer, or to learn about some hot topics in sustainability!
 Green Force is a seven-week sustainability crash course open to the public.
 Everyone is welcome to attend the sessions.
-Participants interested in becoming Green Force volunteers commit to attending at least four of the seven sessions and volunteering at one of our events this fall.
+Participants interested in becoming Green Force volunteers commit to attending at least four of the seven sessions and volunteering at one of our events this winter.
 There will be six topics covered ranging from Waste Management to Sustainable Business Practices.
-Bluegrass Greensource staff will be leading the sessions, and sessions will be held virtually through Google Hangouts.
+Bluegrass Greensource staff will be leading the sessions, and sessions will be held virtually through Zoom.

 Can I come just to learn about a topic in sustainability I care about?
 Absolutely!
 We encourage anyone and everyone to take the crash course who’s interested in sustainability.

 What are the requirements to become Green Force certified?
 Those who are interested in becoming a Green Force Volunteer must attend four sessions, including one of the “Intro to BGGS” sessions, in addition to volunteering with BGGS at least once.
 Potential Green Force Volunteers must also fill out an application and be able to pass a background check.